 (b) The Load Commissioning Plan has been updated to reflect the results of the LLIS as required by paragraph (1) of Section 9.2.4, Load Commissioning Plan;

 (c) The interconnecting TSP has provided to ERCOT the dynamic load model it received from the Interconnecting Large Load Entity (ILLE) per paragraph (1) of Section 9.3.4.3, Dynamic and Transient Stability Analysis, and written affirmation that no changes to the project information have been communicated by the ILLE, per Section 9.2.3, Modification of Large Load Project Information, that would invalidate the model;

+(i) The interconnecting TSP shall submit the final dynamic load model to ERCOT, along with the written affirmation required under paragraph (5)(c) above, at least 45 days prior to the qualifying stability assessment deadline described in paragraph (2) above.
+If ERCOT is unable to complete its review prior to the qualifying stability assessment deadline, ERCOT shall not include the Large Load or Load modification in that qualifying stability assessment.

 (d) The following elements must be complete;